 Dynamic data and dynamic study cases are considered confidential and protected.
 They shall be provided to DWG members only.

-DWG members can provide dynamics data and dynamic study cases to a consultant for the DWG member’s own studies under the condition that a NDA is in place between the DWG member and the consultant.
+DWG members can provide dynamic data and dynamic study cases to a consultant for the DWG member’s own studies under the condition that a NDA is in place between the DWG member and the consultant.

-Dynamics Data
+Dynamic Data

 General